ntnhut/LeetSolve/docs/source/String/242_Valid_Anagram.md

 0
 ```

+### Complexity

+* Runtime: `O(N)`, where `N = s.length`.
+* Extra space: `O(c)` where `c` represents the number of unique characters present in both strings `s` and `t`.

+## Key Takeaway

-Instead of relying on a fixed-size array like the ASCII-based solutions, this solution uses an `unordered_map` to store character frequencies.
+Instead of relying on a fixed-size array like the ASCII-based solutions, Solution 3 uses an `unordered_map` to store character frequencies.
 Each character is used as a key in the map, and the count of occurrences is stored as the associated value.

 Unicode characters values are not restricted to a specific range.
 The `unordered_map` approach accommodates this variability by allowing any character to be a key.

-### Complexity

-* Runtime: `O(N)`, where `N = s.length`.
-* Extra space: `O(c)` where `c` represents the number of unique characters present in both strings `s` and `t`.

 ## Exercise
 - [Find Resultant Array After Removing Anagrams](https://leetcode.com/problems/find-resultant-array-after-removing-anagrams/)